-However, due to state revenue sharing cuts, Sterling Heights has been forced to cut police officers even as our city population has continued to grow.
+However, due to state revenue sharing cuts, the city council has laid off police officers even as our city population has continued to grow.

 I believe any new revenue coming into our city should first be redirected to hiring new police.
 To remain one of the safest cities in America, we need to continue to invest in our most important crime fighting tool: personnel.

 These additional resources are necessary to ensure that Sterling Heights remains one of the safest cities in America.

 The Sierra Club, the nation's oldest, largest and most influential grassroots environmental organization.